-- 33. (1) The subjects of examination for a mine manager's certificate of competency shall be as laid down in the course for a manager's certificate at the School of Mines of Western Australia, together with a separate examination on mining law, requiring a knowledge of the mining laws in force in the State as laid down in the Mines Regulation Act, 1946, and the Mining Act, 1904-1945, and the regulations made pursuant to the provisions of those Acts. - (2) The subjects of examination for an underground supervisor's certificate of competency shall be- - (a) mining, including- - (i) the laying out and construction of shafts, chambers, levels, winzes, rises, stopes and other underground workings; - (ii) methods of breaking ground and exploitation of ore: - (iii) methods of timbering, filling and otherwise supporting workings; - (iv) the drainage of mines, and appliances used therefor; - (v) haulage in shafts and underground planes, including the strength of ropes, chains, and haulage appliances, and methods of testing same: - (vi) the ventilation of mines; - (vii) the tapping of water in mines and the construction of underground dams; - (viii) the lighting of mines; - (ix) methods of practice of blasting and the use, nature, and properties of explosives; - (x) the construction and use of safety cages, detaching hooks, apparatus for the prevention of overwinding, and other safety appliances; - (xi) sanitary appliances; - (xii) all other subjects connected with the underground working of a mine; - (b) knowledge of the mining laws in force in the State especially the Mines Regulation Act, 1946,1 and the regulations made pursuant to the provisions of that Act.
+- (1a) The subjects of examination for a Second Class Mine Manager's Certificate of Competency shall be as laid down for a Mine Manager's Certificate at the School of Mines of Western Australia, together with a separate examination in mining law. requiring a knowledge of the mining laws of the State as laid down in the Mines Regulation Act, 1946, and the Mining Act, 1904, and the regulations made pursuant to the provisions of those Acts. - (2) The subjects of examination for an underground supervisor's certificate of competency shall be- - (a) mining, including- - (i) the laying out and construction of shafts. chambers, levels, winzes, rises, stopes and other underground workings; - (ii) methods of breaking ground and exploitation of ore; - (iii) methods of timbering, filling and otherwise supporting workings; - (iv) the drainage of mines, and appliances used therefor; - (v) haulage in shafts and underground planes, including the strength of ropes, chains, and haulage appliances, and methods of testing same: - (vi) the ventilation of mines; - (vii) the tapping of water in mines and the construction of underground dams; - (viii) the lighting of mines; - (ix) methods of practice of blasting and the use, nature, and properties of explosives; - (x) the construction and use of safety cages, detaching hooks, apparatus for the prevention of overwinding, and other safety appliances; - (xi) sanitary appliances; - (xii) all other subjects connected with the underground working of a mine; - (b) knowledge of the mining laws in force in the State especially the Mines Regulation Act, 1946, and the regulations made pursuant to the provisions of that Act.